 (1) The Resource Entity or its designee must enter Forced Derates that are expected to last more than 48 hours into the Outage Scheduler

+(2) The QSE must update the telemetered High Sustained Limit (HSL) and any applicable telemetery as specified in paragraph (2) of Section 6.5.5.2 appropriately based on the Forced Derate, as soon as practicable but no longer than 30 minutes after the beginning of the Forced Derate.

+(3) The QSE must update the COP as soon as practicable but no longer than 60 minutes after the beginning of the Forced Derate.

 3.9 Current Operating Plan (COP)

 (1) Each Qualified Scheduling Entity (QSE) that represents a Resource must submit a Current Operating Plan (COP) under this Section.